kiewic/HeyHttp/Certificates.md

   capable of signing and enables certificate authentication.
 * -pe specifies that the private key is generated in the certificate and installed with it in the certificate store.
   If the certificate does not have the corresponding private key, it cannot be used for certificate authentication.
+* `-eku 1.3.6.1.5.5.7.3.2` indicates the certificate is intended for client authentication

 Source: http://msdn.microsoft.com/en-us/library/ff650751.aspx